KentonWhite/ProjectTemplate/website/contributing.markdown

 ---
 layout: page
 ---
 If you have changes you'd like to make to ProjectTemplate, we'd love to see them.
-We'd prefer that you fork ProjectTemplate through GitHub and submit a pull request.
-If that's not possible, please e-mail a patch to the [mailing list](./mailing_list.html) so that we can manually incorporate your changes.
+We'd prefer that you fork ProjectTemplate through [GitHub](https://github.com/johnmyleswhite/ProjectTemplate) and submit a pull request.
+If that's not possible, please submit a patch to the [ProjectTemplate Google Group](http://groups.google.com/group/projecttemplate) so that we can manually incorporate your changes.

+#### Issues & Suggestions

+Please report bugs, issues or suggestions on our [GitHub Issues Page](https://github.com/johnmyleswhite/ProjectTemplate/issues).
+Before posting, please take a few moments to see if someone has already reported the issue or made a similar suggestion.

 #### Commit Team

+* Kirill Müller
+* Kenton White

+#### Code Contributors

 * John Myles White
 * Allen Goodman

-#### Code Contributors

 * Diego Valle-Jones
 * Patrick Schalk
 * Noah Lorang